animatai/animatai/docs/_sources/index.rst.txt

 Check out the examples_ to see how the classes are used.

-When using AnimatAI for research, please cite_ the authors properly.
+When using AnimatAI for research, please cite_ the project properly.
 The README contains an example of how to cite_ this work.